floshin/acrolib/training/load-management.md

 Now there is a big risk of failure in such a case, therefore in acrobatic skills with a much higher risk of injury, one cannot perform skills at such an extreme intensity as with 1RM lifts in weightlifting, but nonetheless the intensity can be quite high compared to more regular skills and thus training and maintaining these skills requires a very careful approach and very competent coaches.
 But these are things to worry about at the elite level.
 In general the principle remains that we should always aim to build so much strength, that skills can be performed in a conditional manner, several times in a row, so that strength is never the limiting factor.

 How does this relate to load management?
-It means the following; Ideally, skill training, working on the acrobatic elements, should not put a high load on the acrobats and thus only be a secondary factor in load management.
+It means the following; Ideally, skill training, which means working on the acrobatic elements, should not put a high load on the acrobats and thus only be a secondary factor in load management.
 If the skills themselves are very high in intensity and put a lot of pressure and strain on the bodies of the acrobats, they will (usually)...
 * not be able to focus on the technique much or enough, thus harming the execution
-* will wear out their joints, bands and ligaments and tire out their muscles so much through the skill work that there will be no capacity left for actual strength work to build muscle and strength in a safe manner and if it is done nonetheless, this additional strength work, which is required, in combination with the skill work with too high an intensity, will result in too much load.
+* will wear out their joints, bands and ligaments and tire out their muscles so much through the skill work that there will be no capacity left for actual strength work to build muscle and strength in a safe manner.
+And if it is done nonetheless, this additional strength work, which is required, in combination with the skill work with too high an intensity, will result in too much load.

 Thus, a reasonable approach would be...
 * On one hand to always keeping skill work at an intensity that is low enough to (a) not put too much stress on the structures of the acrobats and to (b) enable the acrobats to concentrate on the technical execution instead of struggeling with the strength (this can be done e.g. by limiting the skill work to singles or doubles with enougb margin to a maximal effort, or e.g. by letting them perform a skill with reduced intensity (e.g. reducing the weight of the top by the coach helping the base in dynamics with the belt).
 Until the acrobats are strong enough to perform the skills at higher volume and/or higher frequency and/or higher intensity.
 This approach is not only safer for the joints and not only reduces the injury risk, but it also enables the acrobats to work on their skills in a manner to build more confidence.